adityadlele/linux101/_sources/lammps.md

 ```

 Then run the installations using the following command.
 Make sure you open the visualization node
-on Lammps as that has internet access required for installation.
+on Adroit dashboard as that has internet access required for installation.

 ```sh
 ./install.sh